enwi/dartzmq/README.md

 - Receiving multipart messages (`ZMessage`)
 - Topic subscription for `sub` sockets (`subscribe(String topic)` & `unsubscribe(String topic)`)

 ## Getting started
-Currently only windows is officially supported as a platform, but it depends on the used shared library of `libzmq`.
+Currently Windows and Android are officially supported as platforms, but it depends on the used shared library of `libzmq`.
-I have tested this on windows, which works.
+I have tested this on Windows and Android, which work.
 Other platforms have not been tested, but should work.
-If you have tested this plugin on another platform and got it to work, please share your findings and create an issue to add it to the list.
+If you have tested this plugin on another platform and got it to work, please share your steps and create an issue so I can add it to the list below.

 ### Windows
 Place a shared library of `libzmq` next to your executable (for example place `libzmq-v142-mt-4_3_5.dll` in the folder `yourproject/build/windows/runner/Debug/`)